 Please note that the representative office of E-commerce platforms in Vietnam belonging to foreign investors must be registered for operations or authorized to carry out some of the following activities:

-• Coordinating with the management authorities in preventing transactions of goods and services in violation of Vietnamese law.
+• Coordinating with the management authorities to prevent transactions of goods and services in violation of Vietnamese law.

-• Fulfilling obligations on protection of consumer rights and ensuring quality of goods under Vietnamese law.
+• Fulfilling obligations on the protection of consumer rights and ensuring the quality of goods under Vietnamese law.

 • Submitting periodic reports on E-commerce activities to the authorities.